04/08/18: Website Camera Glitch's and Upgrade - Photography On A Budget

 As a final interesting point of detail - if you click on the thumbnail above, as always, a bigger version will be available - and in this version if you look closely you can see that this is a genuine Norton sidecar as it has the Norton insignia on the front top part of the body and just visible under the blanket (nice to see my uncle was enough of a gentleman to offer a blanket to keep his passengers warm!) is the other transfer fitted to the Norton sidecar - which I believe is the same transfer I offer ffrom are RacingNorton catalog - see right

-More than anything though, it is nice to know that Norton motorcycles and sidecars have been a small part of in our family since the earliest days of motorcycling!
+More than anything though, it is nice to know that Norton motorcycles and sidecars have been in our family since the earliest days of motorcycling!

 08/02/18: More early Douglas 2 3/4hp Spares Acquired